PowerShell/ProjectMercury/shell/agents/AIShell.OpenAI.Agent/README.md

 # OpenAI Agent

 This agent is designed to provide a flexible and user-friendly platform for interacting with OpenAI services, either the public OpenAI service or a private deployment of the Azure OpenAI service, through one or more customly defined GPT instances.

 ## GPT

 GPTs are configured in the agent's settings file, which is in JSON format.
 Each GPT configuration includes the name, description, the targeted OpenAI model, and the system prompt for interaction.
 This allows for the creation of distinct GPTs, each tailored to a specific domain or scenario, whose system prompts can be customized to suit these individual scenarios.
 Furthermore, you have the flexibility to select different OpenAI models for each GPT as required.

 ## Command

 The command `/gpt` is provided to make it easy to manage the GPTs.

-- Run `/gpt use <gpt-name>` to switch to another GPT instance, or run `/gpt use` to simply choose from the availalbe ones.
+- Run `/gpt use <gpt-name>` to switch to another GPT instance, or run `/gpt use` to simply choose from the available ones.
-- Run `/gpt list <gpt-name>` to view the details of a GPT definition, or run `/gpt list` to list all availalbe GPTs.
+- Run `/gpt list <gpt-name>` to view the details of a GPT definition, or run `/gpt list` to list all available GPTs.

 ```shell
 aish:1> /gpt --help